kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/field/README.md

 > PLD is a runtime model — but collaboration around it is social.
 > `field/` exists to make that collaboration predictable, lightweight, and repeatable.

+> [!NOTE]
-> Note: PLD terminology refers to observable conversational behavior, not model psychology, intention inference, or emotional state attribution.
+> PLD terminology refers to observable conversational behavior, not model psychology, intention inference, or emotional state attribution.

 ---